logiclogue/sports-league-simulation/journal.md

 Now it's time to further update the domain from what has just been specified.
 The new domain will take into account the `seed` and state.

+Generating fixture lists needs to be part of the domain.